 You might have heard an IVR voice “number you have dialed is unallocated” while making a call to some number.
 This is not an operator or the number holder’s error.
 Whatsoever, the situation is quite annoying and it leaves you astonished.
-Although, this might be caused by several other reasons like the number is deactivated or others.
+However, this might be caused by several other reasons like the number is deactivated or others.

 This article discusses all the possible reasons that cause the number you have dialed is unallocated error and how to fix it.

 What does number you have dialed is unallocated mean?

 Well, the meaning lies in the sentence itself “The phone number you have dialed is unallocated”.
 Here the term “unallocated” signifies that the number has no owner or operator.

 This means the number is however been assigned by the administrator but not yet registered by the provider toward the customer.

 In easy words, if a number is not registered yet to any subscriber or user, then you might listen to the IVR message saying “phone number you have dialed is unallocated”.

 However, there are several other reasons that may cause the IVR to reply to the number unallocated message while you attempt to call the number.

 Other Meanings of “unallocated Number”

-One of the primary reasons for getting the “number you have dialed is unallocated” is that the number is yet to register by the provider in the name of a user.
+One of the primary reasons for getting the “number you have dialed is unallocated” is that the number is yet to be registered by the provider in the name of a user.
 Either the SIM card is not provisioned or yet not allotted to a user.

 Besides, there are several other reasons for the error which are;

 Temporary network issues:

 The “number you have dialed is unallocated” also architecturally when there are some network issues in your area or your sim card itself.
 Usually, these situations are temporary and get resolved automatically after some time.

 This may be caused either by ongoing updates on the network tower or the called number getting the reception from.

 Having a wrong number